porismltd/open-standards/docs/techniques.md

 !> Quality data is often subjective and can represent intentions or firm commitments.
 It is important in helping potential users for a view as to how much they might rely on data for a use case.

-The above properties are described in the UK Government’s document ['Designing URI sets for the UK public sector'](https://www.gov.uk/government/publications/designing-uri-sets-for-the-uk-public-sector) and suggested in the W3C Web Best Practices Working Group wiki [Quality and Granularity Description Vocabulary](https://www.w3.org/2013/dwbp/wiki/Quality_and_Granularity_Description_Vocabulary) page.
+The above properties are described in the UK Government's document ['Designing URI sets for the UK public sector'](https://www.gov.uk/government/publications/designing-uri-sets-for-the-uk-public-sector) and suggested in the W3C Web Best Practices Working Group wiki [Quality and Granularity Description Vocabulary](https://www.w3.org/2013/dwbp/wiki/Quality_and_Granularity_Description_Vocabulary) page.

 ?> The [Local Government Service List metadata properties](http://standards.esd.org.uk/?uri=list/englishAndWelshServices&tab=linked) draw on the vocabularies described above.
 Pre-existing quality properties were used where possible.
 Properties for accuracy, intended longevity and timeliness did not exist, however, so these were created and can now be used by others.